 Like all sections of the ACT, time constraints for the essay are intense.
 As they say, time management is important on the SAT, but on the ACT, it’s EVERYTHING.
 Students have only 30 minutes to plan and write six paragraphs.
 Committing a few potential passages to memory, along with several go-to transitional phrases, is one of the many professional tricks that can help you save precious minutes on test day.

 For all students, we recommend advance research.
 A tutor can be very helpful, but you don’t need one to get started!
-The internet is packed with educational theories, and of course student motivation and behavior is all around you to observe.
-Parents can help by bringing relevant current events to students’ attention, seeking out their opinions, and asking follow-up questions to better understand how they arrived at their point of view.
-For the ACT Essay—to paraphrase Hamlet—there is no good or bad opinion, but reasoning makes it so.
+The internet is packed with educational theories, and of course, student motivation and behavior is all around you to observe.
+Parents can help by bringing relevant current events to their child’s attention, seeking out the child’s opinions, and asking follow-up questions to better understand how they arrived at their point of view.
+For the ACT Essay, to paraphrase Hamlet, there is no good or bad opinion, but reasoning makes it so.
 ACT Essay graders aren’t allowed to penalize students for their point of view.
 They are only interested in whether or not the reasoning and examples are relevant and support the thesis.
 (However, since the ACT essay’s next-to-last paragraph should address counterarguments, it is beneficial for students to practice diplomatically articulating opposing points of view.)